Amelia5p/travel-planner/README.md

 | 404.html             | No errors  |
 | 500.html             | No errors  |

+### CSS

+CSS was passed through W3C validator with no errors.

+### JavaScript

+JavaScript was passed through JShint with no errors.

+### Python

+Python code was passed through the PEP8 CI linter with no errors.

 ### Lighthouse

 Lighthouse validation was run on all pages (both mobile and desktop).
 Here are the scores: